 Dr. Marsh’s article “Collective Forgetting” on the Smithsonian’s orphan engineering collections won the 2014 IEEE –USA award for Distinguished Literary Contributions.
 She was a core team member on the reconceptualization and redesign of the Woodrow Wilson Family Home, which is now the largest permanent exhibit space in the United States dedicated to telling the story of Reconstruction, the pivotal era for race relations that followed the Civil War.
 Over Spring Break 2015, Dr. Marsh took a group of a dozen USC graduate students to Guantanamo Bay, Cuba, to conduct over 50 oral histories with base residents.
-A student-designed exhibit is based on this work will be shown at McKissick Museum.
-During the summer of 2015 she was an invited guest faculty member at the Institute for Advanced Studies in Humanities and Social Sciences at Chongqing University, China.
+A student-designed exhibit is based on this work was shown at McKissick Museum.
+Dr. Marsh has also consulted with the Showtime television show Guantanamo, which is currently in production.